eellpp/pubScratchpad/Tech/programming/java/interview/javaInterviewQuestion.md

 * A **single** long-lived background thread with a trivial, well-controlled lifecycle.
 * Tiny prototypes/tests.
   (You still lose pooling, backpressure, and clean shutdown.)

-##### Gotchas / tips

-* Don’t block in a `ForkJoinPool` (or use `ManagedBlocker`/separate pool).
-* Use **bounded** queues for services; unbounded queues hide overload until it’s too late.
-* Name your threads and set `UncaughtExceptionHandler`.
-* For very high concurrency and I/O heavy apps, consider splitting pools by workload.

-> Note: In Java 21, **virtual threads** change the story (cheap threads, structured concurrency).
-On Java 17, `ExecutorService` is the right tool for robust, high-throughput task execution.

  ### What is factory design pattern